treenet/treenetai/README.md

 ## License
 <!-- For open source projects, say how it is licensed. -->
-The software in this repository is licensed under the **GNU General Public License v3.0** ([GPLv3](https://choosealicense.com/licenses/gpl-3.0/)).
+All of the software in this repository is licensed under the **GNU General Public License v3.0** ([GPLv3](https://choosealicense.com/licenses/gpl-3.0/)).
 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 ## Project status